bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-10-vortex-+-intro.md

 _Was it a demanding shoot?_

 It was necessary to abandon all preconditioned reflexes.
 Because of the split-screen we did many takes.
 The biggest task was to let go of control.
 And at the same time, because of the work with two cameras, it was sometimes also very technical.
 I remember we once had to do a take of exactly ten seconds.
-It’s a change and it’s very exciting.
+It’s a change and it’s very exciting.<br>

-**Dario Argento on ‘Vortex’**
+**Dario Argento on ‘Vortex’**<br>
 _This is the first time you’ve taken the lead role in a film._

 I was the narrator for several of my films, including _Suspiria_, _Opera_ and _Tenebrae_ and you can see my hands stabbing women in _Giallos_.
 Gaspar is one of my great friends, we’ve known each other for more than 20 years.
 He begged me, told me he wrote the film for me, everyone around me advised me to act in _Vortex_.
 Even so, when Gaspar came to see me in Rome and we watched his film _Love_ at 10am, I must admit that I had big doubts… It was my daughter, Asia, who finally convinced me.
 So, at 80, I agreed to play my first leading role, and in French.
 I put all my will, all my strength, all my being into it.